 All ministers are eligible to be granted a DI based on their position.
 Local ministers can be granted 1 DI per quarter based on the completion of their required duties; Imperial ministers can be granted 1 DI each 2 months for completion of required duties.
-(See: 3-B-iv)
+(See: III.C.3.b.iv Serving as Minister.)

-Viceroys and Vicerinees are considered crown ministers and are eligible for 1 DI each quarter same as other crown ministers, and as they are ministers they are not allowed to grant DI's in their cantons.
-They must be given by their crowns.
-I have added this for clarification.
-We seem to have a problem with the understanding of exactly where a Viceroy and Vicerinee of a Canton fit and what they are able to do.
+Viceroys and Vicerenes are considered crown ministers and are eligible for 1 DI each quarter same as other crown ministers, and as they are ministers they are not allowed to grant DI's in their cantons.
+They must be given by their crown.

 Ministers can also be granted a point without attending an event.
 It is common practice to give a Ministry point for the construction of the Chapter's newsletter even if that minister does not make it to the event where the newsletter is distributed.
-Attendance is not a factor for Imperial Ministers in months where there is no Imperial event.

-c.
+Attendance is not a factor for Imperial Ministers in months where there is no Imperial c.
 Estate Holder